jazzband/django-admin2/docs/internationalization.rst

 **Python code**

-Make sure to use ugettext or ugettext_lazy on strings that will be shown to the users, with string interpolation ( "%(name_of_variable)s" instead of "%s" ) where needed.
+Make sure to use ugettext or gettext_lazy on strings that will be shown to the users, with string interpolation ( "%(name_of_variable)s" instead of "%s" ) where needed.

 Remember that all languages do not use the same word order, so try to provide flexible strings to translate !